akkefa/akkefa.com/README.md

 ## Welcome To Ikram's Professional Page

-I'm a data scientist at GitHub specializing in Machine Learning model development and deployment.
+I'm a data scientist at Kayak specializing in Machine Learning model development and deployment.
 I have previously held ML roles at [Lolatravel](https://www.lola.com/) as well as a long stint in management consulting.

-I have created many data-science flavored [integrations with GitHub products](https://github.blog/author/hamelsmu/).
-Furthermore, I am currently a core developer for [fastai](https://github.com/fastai).
+Furthermore, I am currently a open source developer at [deepset.ai/haystack](https://deepset.ai/haystack).

-In the recent past, I have contributed to data infrastructure/tools such as [Kubeflow](https://github.com/kubeflow/code-intelligence), [Jupyter](https://github.com/jupyterhub/repo2docker-action), and [Great Expectations](https://github.com/great-expectations/great_expectations_action).
+In the recent past, I have contributed to data infrastructure/tools such as [Kubeflow](https://github.com/kubeflow/code-intelligence).

 ### Open-Source Projects